Queensland Rugby League Northern Division: Team of the Century

+Competitions

 Cairns District Rugby League

-Seniors

-The C.D.R.L (the Marlins) is the governing body for the Cairns eleven club senior competition, which has three grades: A-grade, reserves and colts (under 18's).
+The C.D.R.L (The Marlins) is the governing body for the Cairns eleven club senior competition, which has three grades: A-grade, reserves and colts (under 18's).
 All finals matches are played at Barlow Park.

 Cairns is represented in the Queensland Cup and Mal Meninga Cup (Under 18's) state leagues by the Northern Pride.

-Juniors

-The Cairns District Junior Rugby League (the Crocodiles) runs a twelve club junior competitions with grades ranging from under 6's to under 16's.

-Cairns' juniors compete in the Cyril Connell Cup state league as the Northern Pride.

-Eacham Junior Rugby League

-Eacham Junior Rugby League is the governing body for seven club junior rugby league on the Atherton Tablelands.
-The home grounds of Eacham Junior Rugby League are the Atherton Junior Rugby League grounds.
-The name of the Eacham Junior Rugby League comes from a senior competition dating back to the early twentieth which comprised senior clubs from Mareeba, Atherton, Malanda and Millaa Millaa.
-As of 2021 the Only remaining teams in the Eacham Junior League are, Ravenshoe, Herberton, Malanda and Atherton.
-With Cooktown in their own competition, Kuranda being defunct and Mareeba going back into the Cairns District Junior League.

-Innisfail Junior Rugby League

-Former 4 team competition based around Innisfail now part of the CDJRL.
+The competition was renamed the Far North Queensland Rugby League in 2020.

+The region's representative teams are known as the Marlins.

 Mackay & District Rugby League

-Senior clubs

-The Mackay & District Rugby League (the Sea Eagles) runs an eight club senior competition of three grades, A-Grade, reserve grade and colts (under 18's) and selects representative sides also represented in the Queensland Cup and Mal Meninga Cup (Under 18's) state leagues by the Mackay Cutters.
+The Mackay & District Rugby League runs an eight club senior competition of three grades, A-Grade, reserve grade and colts (under 18's) and selects representative sides also represented in the Queensland Cup and Mal Meninga Cup (Under 18's) state leagues by the Mackay Cutters.

+The region's representative teams are known as the Sea Eagles.

+Mid West Rugby League

+The Mid West Rugby League is a competition played North Western Queensland, Australia under the auspices of the Queensland Rugby League Northern Division.

+The league features six clubs and runs an A-Grade competition for both Men and Women, as well as Junior competitions in the Under 9s, 12s and 16s grades.
+Uniquely, rounds are played as "musters", where all teams travel to one location for the entire round of games due to the vast travel distances and low population density of the area.
+This model has since been adopted by other competitions including the Western Riverina Community Cup and Mid West Cup in neighbouring New South Wales.